thelibertyfoundation/website/index.md

 title: Liberty Foundation
 ---

 **Update: as of April 2019, The Liberty Foundation is no longer active.
-Unfortunately we failed to secure enough funding to launch our pilot grant scheme.
+Unfortunately we weren't able to secure enough funding to launch our pilot cost of living grant program.
 For future updates, [please follow @libertyfndn on Twitter](https://twitter.com/libertyfndn).**

 Through my time organizing XOXO and Build I've been lucky enough to meet countless exceptionally talented and hard-working independent creators in many different fields.
 However, a lot of these artists are struggling with the same problem.
 Many are unable to break the cycle of burying their own goals below part-time or full-time work, living project to project without the benefit of breathing room to assess and develop their careers.